webdevwithomar/sql_library_manager/README.md

 # Library Manager
-## A library manager app built using node.js, express and sqlite3 database
+## A library manager app to keep records of book, update them and remove them when necessary.

+### Technologies Used

+Built using :-
+- node.js
+- express
+- sqlite3
+- sequelize
+- pug

 ### Usage
 - Open terminal and write "npm install".
 It will install all the dependencies for the project.